mitre/callisto/README.md

 ## Installation

-1. Install java 2 Runtime Environment version 1.4 or later.
+1. Install java 2 Runtime Environment version 1.5 or later.

    Note that java is already installed in many systems.
-See the manual at http://callisto.mitre.org/manual/install.html for more information.

 2. Double click the callisto-<version>-installer.jar icon to start the installer.
 You can also start the installer from the command line